Phlanka Logo

 config.cpp

 All files land in the same output folder.
-The config.cpp is a single file regardless of how many texture sets exist — it references all of them inside its hidden selections array.
+The config.cpp is a single file regardless of how many tiles exist — it references all checked tiles inside its hidden selections arrays.

 SMDI Channel Customisation

 The SMDI texture packs three independent data sources into a single image.
-By default the channels are set to R = White, G = Metallic, B = Glossiness — but you can change any of them to better match your material's needs.
+By default the channels are set to R = White, G = Metallic, B = Glossiness — but you can change any of them.

 Opening the Customise Dialog